esperanca/personal_website/src/posts/weeknote-039.md

 ### First 90 days

 When I joined my current job I bought this book "The First 90 days".
-It’s funny how we don’t celebrate much the end of probation because it's an important milestone for everyone.
-My first 90 days at Farfetch have been completed, and I am happy.
-Learned a bit about luxury and fashion, and I understand more the meaning expression brings to people's lives.
-I’ve learned a lot about the company culture and our design team context and achievements.
-There is excellent support from the team and the design leadership, and having this great chap called Justin to call boss is a privilege.
+It was heplful to plan my activities during the probation, and a lesson in finding the balance of learning new things and reusing existing practices.
+I've learned a bit about luxury and fashion, and I understand more how significant self-expression is for people's lives.
+I  an say that I know a lot now about the company culture and our design team context and achievements.

+There support I am getting from the team and the design leadership is excellent, and having this great chap called Justin to call boss is a privilege.

 ### Workshops, love and productive conflict

 When I joined, there was a process in place for strategic design work.
 It’s an innovative approach that intertwines research and sprint activities smoothly.
 My first mission at the company was to improve part of this process.
-It was not my first time working with custom sprints.
+It was not my first time working with custom sprints and complex programs related to innovation.
 But I was changing the process while planning the next initiative, which is not an ideal approach.
 In the end, it worked really well.

 During the planning activities, I was lucky to work with Deborah Nogueira, a long time friend and talented designer.
+She led an interesting piece on inspiration and competitive analysis, cross-polinated with the research inisghts.

-I had the privilege of joining the team in the sprint itself because it was the first pilot to put in place the change.\
+I had to join the team in the sprint itself because it was the first pilot to put in place the change and a relatively new and big group.\
 \
 I was in charge of the facilitation and planning, working with a Head of Design, a Principal and a Lead Researcher.
-Together we learned a lot about storytelling, async work and ideation activities.In some moments I did a bit of hands-on work as well, which was something extraordinary for me.
+Together we learned a lot about storytelling, async work and ideation activities.

+In some moments I did a bit of hands-on work as well, which was something extraordinary for me.
 Design Operations work can be tedious sometimes.
-I frequently miss the simplicity and the joy of delivering design work and creating beauty and structure.
+I frequently miss the simplicity and the joy of delivering design work.

 Two weeks ago we had a retrospective about this work.
 The feedback about facilitation, structure, and energy was very positive.
 Product leaders and the team were also pretty happy with the outcomes.
 Feedback from users was positive.